“I need this to be done for tomorrow morning, but don’t spend too much time on it. I don’t want you to pull an all-nighter.”

 Some things worked: the Pomodoro Technique.
 Some things didn’t: caffeine naps.
 But the next day?
 I came out feeling fresh as a daisy.

-1. The Pomodoro Technique.
 This is the force multiplier.
 It’s a time management technique developed in the late 1980s by a gentleman named Francesco Cirillo.
 Here’s how it works:

 The secret is in the breaks.
 They’re timed more frequently than you might think you need, and they keep you feeling fresh and focused.
 They keep you from slowly losing momentum after a few hours of hard work.
 Instead of only being able to sustain intense work for 60 or 90 minutes, the Pomodoro Technique allowed me to maintain energy and focus almost perpetually.

 During the all-nighter, I completed 20 individual 25-minute work-cycles between 8PM and 8AM.
 That’s 8h20m of extremely productive work, and I felt sharp the entire time.
+It’s kind of like how you’re able to go much harder during HIIT cardio than steady-state.

 I can’t say how legit the science is behind it, but I will say that it put me in the zone.
 Their YouTube channel has some free playlists you can try.

-3. Exercise: Whenever my eyes started to droop, I’d get up and do some jumping jacks, push ups, or bodyweight squats.
+Whenever my eyes started to droop, I’d get up and do some jumping jacks, push ups, or bodyweight squats.
 I found it most beneficial when timed with the longer 15-30 minute Pomodoro breaks, and it was crazy effective.

-4. Fasting: There is tons of debate about what to eat for mental energy, but I found a much simpler solution: I just didn’t eat.
+There is tons of debate about what to eat for mental energy, but I found a much simpler solution: I just didn’t eat.

 I ate my usual dinner and then fasted until breakfast.
 If you’ve spent any time on RFS, you’ll know about the benefits of fasting, which involves going without food for anywhere from 16 to 24+ hours.
 In addition to feeling mentally sharp, I didn’t have to worry about wasting time making or ordering food and then dealing with the subsequent food coma that usually follows.